 Mentors I had along the way took me with them as they found jobs in different companies.
 I said yes to all the new positions.
 Once, I asked a mentor how people became experts in their fields.
 He told me, “They’re really faking it.
 They just know how to fake it with confidence.
 If you can do that, doors will open for you.”
 That conversation inspired me to take an improvisational acting class where I learned how to “think fast on my feet.”
 Showing confidence even if I felt none became my mission.

 In my forties, after years of being responsible for budget management, I enrolled in finance-focused courses so I could improve my skills.
 Contrary to what I believed about myself, it turns out I have a knack for estimating budgets accurately.
 Had I known when I was 17 how much I enjoyed playing with numbers, I would have majored in finance instead of English.
-When I realized this, I enrolled in graduate school and I’m currently double-majoring to acquire a master’s degree in finance and an MBA in industrial psychology.
-Why two majors?
+When I realized this, I enrolled in graduate school and I’m currently studying to acquire an MBA in organizational psychology.
+Why an MBA, which focuses on business management, with a concentration in organizational psychology?

 There is one simple answer: Because there isn’t just “the” economy.
 There are many economies – each of which is on a rollercoaster of performance and requires certain skillsets.
 When I’m in an economy taking a downturn, I jump to another stable or growing economy.
 Using this strategy of constantly evolving my skills and saying yes to everything has kept me employed and consistently promotable.

 Our federal and state governments aren’t doing enough to invest in maintaining a viable workforce to meet the demands of an evolving and global job market.
 But I am.
-In 2016, I founded 21rw, a non-profit company that provides individuals with free skills training and mentoring to make them in-demand workers.
+In 2016, I founded 21rw, a company that specializes in employee productivity enhancement, leadership, and training to yield in-demand workers.
 I call these workers 21st century renaissance workers – thus the name of my company.
-I don’t earn any money for this work, so it’s not something I can do full-time.
-But I’m still saying yes to everything and 21rw is my passion.
-I’m confident that someday the company will generate enough revenue for me to make 21rw my “forever” career.
+In 2018, I was able to make 21rw my full-time career and fulfill a long-term goal of running a company.

 When you hear reports of “the” economy failing, remind yourself that there is no such thing as a single economy.
 Then act.
 Perform some research to find the industries that are stable or growing and do whatever you can to acquire the skills necessary to jump into those economies.
 And, like me, you might find a career you once thought yourself unqualified for and thriving financially despite what the economists are saying.